DougLeary/LedString/README.md

 #### Behaviors
 L = always Lit (white)
-O = always Off (black) - in other words, not used
-S = Switched on and off at random to simulate human activity
+O = always Off (black) - in other words, not used (uppercase "O" not zero) S = Switched on and off at random to simulate human activity
 F = Flickering yellow light to simulate fireplaces, campfires, etc. Fire LEDs flicker independently.
 C = Custom

 Example string: "LLOFL SSFLO OOLSS FSSSL"
 This example defines a string of 20 LEDs.
-The first five are thus: two (LL) are constantly lit, the next one (O) is turned off (not being used), then there's a flickering fire (F) and another constantly lit one (L).
+The first five are thus: two are constantly lit (LL), the next one is turned off (O), then there's a flickering fire (F) and another constantly lit one (L).
 Blanks can inserted anywhere for clarity; they are stripped out during operation.

 The length of the text string is used to allocate the CRGB array dynamically.
 I know dynamic allocation is frowned upon